groonga/groonga/doc/source/reference/commands/thread_dump.rst

 ``thread_dump`` has the following a features:

-  * ``thread_dump`` puts a backtrace of all threads into a log as logs of INFO level at the time of running this command as below.
+  * ``thread_dump`` puts a backtrace of all threads into a log as logs of NOTICE level at the time of running this command as below.

     For example, ``thread_dump`` puts a backtrace in a log as below.